exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Multisig address as decentralization method

-Decentralization during anchoring process is built over internal bitcoin multisignature addresses architecture.
+Decentralization during anchoring process is built over internal Bitcoin multisignature addresses architecture.

 When Exonum network should be anchored, every validator builds an